Ann Sherry

-Ann Caroline Sherry AO (born 1954) is an Australian public servant and businesswoman.
+Ann Sherry AO (born 1954) is an Australian public servant and businesswoman.

 Early life

 Ann Caroline Sherry was born on 2 February 1954 in Gympie, Queensland, Australia to parents, John Morgan Sherry and June Caroline (née Stanton), who were both pharmacists.
 She had an uneventful childhood in Gympie until her parents moved to a new pharmacy in Brisbane where she attended high school at Somerville House.
 Having finished school, she initially trained as a radiographer, but from 1975 to 1977 studied economics and politics at the University of Queensland achieving a Bachelor of Arts.
 She married Michael and had a son during her university studies.
 In the early 1980s, the couple moved to London, United Kingdom where Sherry was employed as a prison social worker.

 Political and public service

 Sherry and family returned to Australia to live in Melbourne, Victoria.
 There Sherry worked in a trade union for 5 years becoming increasing involved in political debate.
 After this, she worked in the Victorian public service involved with delivery of programs for after-school care and for employment of people with disabilities.